railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Master_data.rst

 Master Data
 ===========

-Bill Of Materials and Components
+Bill of Materials and Components
 ++++++++++++++++++++++++++++++++

 Use of Bills of Materials